Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Introduction

 \subsection{Organization}

 The organization of the rest of the paper is as follows.
 In Section \ref{section:inf}, we propose a family of inferential methods based on orthogonal scores for the treatment effect under the additive hazards model for the survival outcome and the logistic regression model for treatment assignment.
-In Section \ref{section:ext}, we develop doubly robust estimation, a hazard difference (HDi) estimator, cross-fitting composite estimation with cross-validation results.
-Section \ref{section:simulation} contains extensive simulation studies illustrating stable properties of the newly proposed estimates across a number of settings in high-dimensions.
-In Section \ref{section:data}, we apply our methods to the study of treatment effect of surgery, radical prostatectomy, versus conservative disease management, using the SEER-Medicare Linked Data.
-Section \ref{section:discuss} contains the conclusion and discussion.
-The detailed proofs of the theoretical results are given in the Supplementary Materials.
+In Section \ref{section:ext}, we proposed a hazard difference (HDi) estimator and established the rate double robustness.
+Section \ref{section:simulation} contains extensive simulation studies illustrating favorable finite-sample properties of the newly proposed estimates across several settings in high-dimensions.
+In Section \ref{section:data}, we apply our methods to the study of the treatment effect of radical prostatectomy versus conservative management of prostate cancer patients aged 65 or older, using the SEER-Medicare linked data.
+Section \ref{section:new} expands our approach to operate with generic machine-learning estimators as well as that of heterogeneous treatment settings.
+Lastly, Section \ref{section:discuss} contains concluding remarks.
+The Supplementary Materials contain detailed proofs of all the theoretical results.